Electing to go to court

 - online via myPenalty

-- by filing out a court election form, or
+- by filing out a request to have fine heard in court, or

 - by writing to Revenue NSW